Parrot-Developers/olympe/src/olympe/doc/userguide.rst

       kind received from the drone).
     - "wait", to wait for a new event message from the drone (even if the last event message of this kind that has been received would have matched).
-    - "check_wait" (the default), to "check" the current state of the drone and if neccessary "wait" for a matching event message.
+    - "check_wait" (the default), to "check" the current state of the drone and if necessary "wait" for a matching event message.

 In the above example we are using a compound expectation expression to send a taking off command